Atrial Fibrillation

 Causes and Risk Factors

-Aging, hypertension, and heart failure are the most common causes.
+Aging, hypertension, and heart disease are the most common causes.

 It is important to first assess for reversible causes: